COVID-19 Updates for BU Researchers

 Researchers should document the actual impact of COVID-19 on the progress of their grants to provide substantiation for any future no-cost time extension request.
 It is not known at this time if agencies will consider longer-than-normal no-cost time extensions or multiple no-cost time extensions in this situation, but no-cost time extensions covered under expanded authorities will still be available for federal awards.

-NIH: The NIH Standard Terms of Award provide the recipient the authority to extend the final budget period of a previously approved project period one time for a period of up to 12 months beyond the original completion date down in the NoA.
+National Institutes of Health: The NIH Standard Terms of Award provide the recipient the authority to extend the final budget period of a previously approved project period one time for a period of up to 12 months beyond the original completion date down in the NoA.
 Any additional project period extension beyond the initial extension of up to 12 months requires NIH prior approval.

-National Science Foundation: grants are eligible for a one-year grantee-approved no-cost extension and then further extensions as approved by NSF.
+NSF: grants are eligible for a one-year grantee-approved no-cost extension and then further extensions as approved by NSF.
 If you foresee a need for NSF-approved extensions, you should include that information in your annual report and discuss the need ahead of time with the cognizant NSF program officer for your award.
 See the Proposal & Award Policies & Procedures Guide (PAPPG), Chapter VI.D.3, for additional information.

 DOJ: In accordance with Part 200 Uniform Requirements (2 C.F.R.
 Part 200, as adopted by DOJ) and consistent with the DOJ Grants Financial Guide, most OJP awards may be eligible for one no-cost extension of up to 12 months.
 If the grant has previously received a no-cost extension and an additional extension will be requested due to the extenuating circumstances, refer to the DOJ Grants Financial Guide for additional information and consult with your grant manager as needed.